 All newly admitted freshmen are also required to attend CABNRFIT.

 Who is my advisor?

 The College has both professional academic advisors in the CABNR Student Center and faculty advisors.

-New students (freshman), continuing freshman and sophomores, students declaring or changing their major to one offered by CABNR, and all students on academic probation are advised by CABNR student center academic advisor in the following majors:
+New students (freshman), continuing freshman and sophomores, students declaring or changing their major to one offered by the College and all students on academic probation are advised by CABNR Student Center academic advisors in the following majors:

-Juniors and seniors with declared majors in CABNR and in good academic standing (University cumulative GPA 2.0 or higher) are advised by their faculty advisor.
+Juniors and Seniors majoring in any CABNR program other than Agricultural Science, Rangeland Ecology and Management, or Nutrition and who are in good academic standing (University cumulative GPA of 2.0 or higher) are advised by their faculty advisor.